A marketing, growth and AI operating system for Vision 2 Estimating FY26 to FY28

 ↓

 The entry asset is the Builder DNA Diagnostic.
-Every other campaign extends or accelerates that entry.
-The diagnostic also feeds the knowledge base (Section 07) with rich first-party data on every builder who completes it.
+Every campaign in the middle warms specific archetypes.
+Tender Autopsy closes high-intent.
+V2E's existing onboarding meetings convert.
+Builder Mastery is the ladder up.
+And the lock-in for the Enterprise tier that becomes V2E's recurring annuity.
+The diagnostic also feeds the knowledge base (Section 07) with first-party data on every builder who completes it.

 05. The Authority Content Spine